impactorbitco/handbook-main/content/ims/policies/information-security/Security Awareness.md

 1. Reporting Security Incidents

-Green Orbit Digital encourages a proactive approach to security, where employees feel empowered to report any potential security incidents or concerns.
+Impact Orbit Creative Group encourages a proactive approach to security, where employees feel empowered to report any potential security incidents or concerns.
 All employees must:

 Report Suspicious Activity: Immediately report any suspicious emails, communications, or activities to the IT department or the designated security officer.